tdhopper/ultratall-ultralight/MAIN.md

 <small>I [started a thread](https://backpackinglight.com/forums/topic/current-state-of-tents-for-the-very-tall) on the topic of tents for the very tall at BPL.
 It's worth reading through.</small>

+### Trekking Poles

+I carry the [Leki](http://usa.leki.com/ "Welcome page  All LEKI Technologies at a single glance - LEKI") Aergon poles.
+I hike with them and use them to pitch my tarp.
+I am happy with them.

 ### Clothes

 Clothes are surprisingly hard to buy.
 I wish I could go buy everything [Andrew Skurka](http://andrewskurka.com/tag/core-13/) recommends, but most of it wouldn't fit me.